BrianAllred/TelegramVideoBot/README.md

 Uses YT-DLP and FFMpeg under the hood.
 Supports hardware acceleration, but it will fall back to software transcoding.

+A dependency has been added on [Deno](https://deno.com/) (or similar EJS) as per the [YT-DLP documentation](https://github.com/yt-dlp/yt-dlp/wiki/EJS).
+The Telegram Video Bot Docker image handles this dependency automatically.

 ## Usage

 ### Environment Variables